London Shoreditch & Brick Lane street photography workshop with Brian Lloyd Duckett

-This workshop is as much about the ‘art’ than it is about the technical aspects of street photography.
+This workshop is as much about the ‘art’ as it is about the technical aspects of street photography.
 As well as learning great new street photography techniques and creative approaches, you will discover how to produce stylish and distinctive images – not random pictures of people sitting in cafes or just walking down the street.

 We will focus on three key styles of street shooting: utilising the ‘moment’, developing a narrative and understanding the fine art / aesthetic approach.

 2-3 days before the workshop you’ll be sent comprehensive joining instructions with details of the meeting venue, start and finish times and a brief questionnaire about you and your objectives – which we ask you to complete and return in advance of the workshop.
 This helps us ensure that the workshop can be geared, as far as possible, to your needs.

 This is a critical part of the day, where we meet in a quiet corner of a café to explore such issues as:

 - Exploring 3 creative approaches to street photography